-Garfinkle’s has a big deck for sunny days, a casual ski bar vibe and up close views of faves Simba, Bwana and Born Free – classic Vail trails.
+Garfinkle’s has a big deck for sunny days, a super casual ski bar vibe with up close views of The Eagle Bahn gondi, and fave Vail trails Simba, Bwana and Born Free.
 The food is pleasantly affordable and plentiful, not fancy, in this pricey ski town.

 You can also ski over to Bachelor Gulch Ritz Carlton for après ski on their outdoor deck, often with live music, on inside the Great Room of the magnificent Timber Lodge that is the Ritz Carlton Bachelor Gulch at Beaver Creek.

 Edwards is East of Vail and Avon, with a very fun River Walk downtown, a pedestrian zone welcoming shoppers and foodies alike.
 Main Street Grille is in the heart of it all, the bar is usually brimming with locals – after work or après ski – always a good indicator.
-Main Street Grill has a fantastic affordable happy hour, drinks, burgers, tacos and nachos all well under $10.
+Main Street Grill has a fantastic affordable midweek happy hour when drinks, burgers, tacos and nachos are all well under $10.
 Next door is more upscale dining at Juniper.
-Edwards also has the popular Gashouse.